 We returned to UIC Roma a few days later, when more than 250 candidates were taking their speaking exam for Cambridge English Key, Preliminary and First for Schools.

-Due to the large amount of candidates, Anglo-Mexican had to dispatch a large team to ensure the smooth running of this session.
+Due to the large amount of candidates, The Anglo had to dispatch a large team to ensure the smooth running of this session.
 We were very impressed with the way everything was organised and how well the team works together.

 La Paz and Cabo San Lucas, Baja California Sur